sedaprotocol/wasm-metering-ts/README.md

-# aldea-js-wasm-metering
+# js-wasm-metering

 Simple wasm metering.

-This is a fork of https://www.npmjs.com/package/@aldea/wasm-metering?activeTab=readme with some modifications to make more truncate opcodes work
-This is just a wraper around https://github.com/warp-contracts/warp-wasm-metering, which is also an adaptation over https://github.com/warp-contracts/warp-wasm-metering.
+This is a fork of https://www.npmjs.com/package/@aldea/wasm-metering?activeTab=readme with some modifications to make more truncate opcodes work.
+This in turn is just a wrapper around https://github.com/warp-contracts/warp-wasm-metering, but we moved most of the code inside this repository.

 There is also code adapted from https://github.com/warp-contracts/warp-wasm-json-toolkit.